 A dilated retinal exam begins with administering dilating eye drops to open the pupils.
 This allows the ophthalmologist to see the retina and look for signs of macular degeneration.

-Dry AMD: Right now there is no treatment, however, patients may benefit from taking eye vitamins which are a combination of nutritional supplements that formulated in the Age-Related Eye Disease Studies (AREDS & AREDS2), which were clinical trials we participated in.
+Dry AMD: Patients may benefit from taking eye vitamins which are a combination of nutritional supplements that formulated in the Age-Related Eye Disease Studies (AREDS & AREDS2), which were clinical trials we participated in.
 Vision should also be monitored daily with the use of an amsler grid.
+As of 2023, there are now treatments for certain aspects of dry macular degeneration (called geographic atrophy).
 Call your physician right away if you notice any changes in your vision.

 Wet AMD: There are medications called Anti-VEGF drugs to help treat wet AMD.
 These medications are injected into the eye and help reduce the number of abnormal blood vessels in your retina.
 They also slow any leaking from blood vessles.
 Retinal Laser Treatment may also be used to treat some types of wet AMD.